mctechnology17/vimtools/README.md

 That is why all the variables are available for you set the `vimtools` to your liking.

-`vimtools` features:
+`vimtools` some features:
-- Maximize the current window to have a more extended view of the information
+- [VimToolsMaxWindows](###VimToolsMaxWindows) the current window to have a more extended view of the information
-- Spell administrator
+- [VimToolsSpellMorse](###VimToolsSpellMorse) the best Spell administrator for VIM, using a dictionary in Vim was never so easy
-- Document assistant for Vimscript
+- [VimToolsAssistant](###VimToolsAssistant) the best Asistant for the documentation for Vimscript
 - Rapid access to your VIMRC or to your init.vim
-- State Rule
+- [VimToolsState](###imToolsState) a preview to the information of your script
-- Automatic directories for spell, backup copies, folding and others
+- [VimToolsMakeDirectories](###VimToolsMakeDirectories) automatic directories for spell, backup copies, folding and others.
+You no longer have to worry about the annoying temporary files of backup copies, now everything is focused on a single place "$HOME/vimtools_tmp"
-- Mathemodus 🤓
+- [VimToolsMatheModus](###VimToolsMatheModus) asistant for Mathematical Symbols
+- [VimToolsEasyComment](###VimToolsEasyComment) an indispensable complement to comment with the proper format
 - Others

 ## Installation